+a.
+Termination

-- a.
-Termination - i.
-When, for educational or budgetary reasons, the Board determines that it is necessary to reduce the total number of teachers employed, the teachers to be retained on the active teaching staff of the District shall be those who have the greatest seniority, provided that they possess the necessary qualifications for the positions available. - The Board shall give each teacher whose contract it intends to terminate, pursuant to this agreement, a minimum of forty-five (45) days notice in writing, such notice to be effective at the end of that school term, and to contain the reason for the termination and a list of teaching positions available or to be held by teachers with less seniority.
+- i.
+When, for educational or budgetary reasons, the Board determines that it is necessary to reduce the total number of teachers employed, the teachers to be retained on the active teaching staff of the District shall be those who have the greatest seniority, provided that they possess the necessary qualifications for the positions available. - ii.
+The Board shall give each teacher whose contract it intends to terminate, pursuant to this agreement, a minimum of forty-five (45) days notice in writing, such notice to be effective at the end of that school term, and to contain the reason for the termination and a list of teaching positions available or to be held by teachers with less seniority.
 A copy of said notification shall be sent to the Union. - iii.
-If a teacher's contract has been terminated as indicated in Article C.24.2.a.i, the teacher's name shall be placed on a recall list for a period of 30 months (subject to Article C.24.2.c.v).
+If a teacher's contract has been terminated as indicated in Article C.24.2.a.i, the teacher's name shall be placed on a recall list for a period of 30 months (subject to Article C.24.2.c.v). - a.
+Teachers who complete two or more temporary contracts after January 1st 1989, and are not on continuing contracts, will be placed on a recall list.
+Such teachers will be considered for vacancies under Article E.22.8.a. - iv.
+The teacher shall notify the payroll department, in writing, of their intention to remain on recall or receive severance pay, during the first 12 months or they will continue on the recall list and forfeit severance pay.